Grayson (comic book): Plot

 Following Minos' death, Matron takes over as the new director of Spyral and is confronted by the heads of several other spy agencies who inform her that, on each of Agent 37's five previous missions, one of their own agents has been murdered with escrima sticks.
-Helena is suspicious, knowing that Grayson would never kill, and assumes he is being set up.
-Dick attempts to contact Batman, asking when he is able to come home but receives no reply, causing him to act recklessly during a mission with Tiger to steal a necklace made of kryptonite.
-Dick begins to question Helena's true motivations when he discovers that he is supposed to hand the necklace to Lex Luthor and he flees.
-Tiger is attacked by someone who looks identical to Dick but is saved from being murdered by the real Dick, who initially believes his attacker to be Clayface in disguise.
-The two Graysons fight but Dick is bested when the attacker distracts him by playing off his isolation from his family.
+Bertinelli is suspicious, knowing that Grayson would never kill, and assumes he is being set up.
+Grayson attempts to contact Batman, asking when he is able to come home but receives no reply, causing him to act recklessly during a mission with Tiger to steal a necklace made of kryptonite.
+Grayson begins to question Bertinelli's true motivations when he discovers that he is supposed to hand the necklace to Lex Luthor and he flees.
+Tiger is attacked by someone who looks identical to Grayson but is saved from being murdered by the real Grayson, who initially believes his attacker to be Clayface in disguise.
+The two Graysons fight but Grayson is bested when the attacker distracts him by playing off his isolation from his family.
 Tiger regains consciousness and rips the nanobots out of his eyes, discovering that the attacker is his old partner Agent 8, whom he believed dead.
-Tiger lies about the identity of the attacker, blaming Maxwell Lord and Checkmate while Dick, after another failed attempt to reach Batman, quits Sypral and heads for Gotham City.
+Tiger lies about the identity of the attacker, blaming Maxwell Lord and Checkmate while Grayson, after another failed attempt to reach Batman, quits Spyral and heads for Gotham City.
 His reunion with Batman, who has lost his memory, is interrupted by Agent Zero, who demands he return to Spyral or they will reveal Batman's secret identity.
-Dick meets with Jason, Tim, Barbara and Damian, with each reacting in various ways to the fact that he is alive.
+Grayson meets with Jason, Tim, Barbara and Damian, with each reacting in various ways to the fact that he is alive.
 Knowing Spyral will be watching, he communicates with them in code and tasks them with hacking into the nanobots so that he will no longer be under Spyral's control.

-Upon his return to Spyral, Helena reassures Dick that she knew he was innocent whereas Tiger's relationship with Dick remains strained.
-Tim confirms the identity of Agent Zero as Luka Netz, a woman who he discovers has been watching Batman and Dick (as Robin) for years.
-Pinpointing her location to Berlin, Dick and Midnighter orchestrate a mission causing Sypral to send him there so he can investigate.
-Once there, Grayson discovers that Sypral's founder (and Luka's father) Otto Netz created Spyral to deal with superhumans but, worrying that the organization would eventually stray from his original plans once he became bored and left, he also founded rival organization Leviathan to challenge them constantly.
-Wishing to end the cycle of violence, Grayson and Tiger go rogue and begin taking down the other Spyral agents, leading Helena to send the Syndicate, a group of the world's most powerful spies, after them.
-In response, Dick reaches out to Maxwell Lord and Checkmate to form an alliance.
+Upon his return to Spyral, Bertinelli reassures Grayson that she knew he was innocent whereas Tiger's relationship with Grayson remains strained.
+Tim confirms the identity of Agent Zero as Luka Netz, a woman who he discovers has been watching Batman and Grayson (as Robin) for years.
+Pinpointing her location to Berlin, Grayson and Midnighter orchestrate a mission causing Spyral to send him there so he can investigate.
+Once there, Grayson discovers that Spyral’s founder (and Luka's father) Otto Netz created Spyral to deal with superhumans but, worrying that the organization would eventually stray from his original plans once he became bored and left, he also founded rival organization Leviathan to challenge them constantly.
+Wishing to end the cycle of violence, Grayson and Tiger go rogue and begin taking down the other Spyral agents, leading Bertinelli to send the Syndicate, a group of the world's most powerful spies, after them.
+In response, Grayson reaches out to Maxwell Lord and Checkmate to form an alliance.